Briaker/rest-api-nodejs-mongodb/README.md

 ### Setting up environments

-1. You will find a file named `.env.example` on root directory of project.
+1. You will find a file named `.env.example` in config/ directory of project.
 2. Create a new file by copying and pasting the file and then renaming it to just `.env`
     ```bash
-    cp .env.example .env
+    cp ./config/.env.example .env
     ```
 3. The file `.env` is already ignored, so you never commit your credentials.
 4. Change the values of the file to your environment.
 Helpful comments added to `.env.example` file to understand the constants.